yt-dlp/yt-dlp/.github/ISSUE_TEMPLATE/1_broken_site.md

 <!--
 Carefully read and work through this check list in order to prevent the most common mistakes and misuse of youtube-dlc:
 - First of, make sure you are using the latest version of youtube-dlc.
-Run `youtube-dlc --version` and ensure your version is 2020.10.31.
-If it's not, see https://github.com/blackjack4494/yt-dlc on how to update.
+Run `youtube-dlc --version` and ensure your version is 2021.01.05-2.
+If it's not, see https://github.com/pukkandan/yt-dlc on how to update.
 Issues with outdated version will be REJECTED.
 - Make sure that all provided video/audio/playlist URLs (if any) are alive and playable in a browser.
-- Make sure that all URLs and arguments with special characters are properly quoted or escaped as explained in https://github.com/blackjack4494/yt-dlc.
+- Make sure that all URLs and arguments with special characters are properly quoted or escaped as explained in https://github.com/pukkandan/yt-dlc.
-- Search the bugtracker for similar issues: https://github.com/blackjack4494/yt-dlc.
+- Search the bugtracker for similar issues: https://github.com/pukkandan/yt-dlc.
 DO NOT post duplicates.
-- Finally, put x into all relevant boxes (like this [x]) -->
+- Finally, put x into all relevant boxes like this [x] (Dont forget to delete the empty space) -->

 - [ ] I'm reporting a broken site support
-- [ ] I've verified that I'm running youtube-dlc version **2020.10.31**
+- [ ] I've verified that I'm running youtube-dlc version **2021.01.05-2**
 - [ ] I've checked that all provided URLs are alive and playable in a browser
 - [ ] I've checked that all URLs and arguments with special characters are properly quoted or escaped
 - [ ] I've searched the bugtracker for similar issues including closed ones